caidennason/phase-4-project/README.md

   - Pet
   - Rescue
 - Auth
   - Rescues are the only ones who can log in and create, edit or delete the data.
+Rescues can delete pets that belong to them

 - Controllers
   - Adopter